 - Heat, polar melt, drought and sea level rise begin to surge around 2037.

 - Parts of the American southwest run dry, prompting migrations.

-- Unity in leadership not based on greed.
+- Around 2030 we begin to see unity in leadership not based on greed.

 - In the mid to latter part of the century, the Great Lakes region becomes a sparkling jewel center of commerce and prosperity.

 - Railroads see a revival.

 - There is a power shift from male to female, from central power to grass roots.

 - Small family farms are revived, especially in cooler, northern latitudes.

 - By 2100 large parts of Florida flooded; in a vision, I saw it as a playground for sailboat enthusiasts.

 - There are large-scale mass migrations all over the world, including in the U.S..